 Merja Mäki (b.
-1983) worked as a teacher of Finnish before embarking on her author career.
-She published seven books for children and young adults before writing her first novel, Before the Birds (2022), which was an instant critical and commercial success.
-It was awarded the Torchbearer Prize as the novel with most international potential.
+1983) is a writer who has worked as a Finnish teacher for a long time.
+She published seven books for children and young adults before writing her first novel, Before the Birds (2022), which was an instant critical and sales success.
+It was awarded the Torch-bearer Prize as the novel with most international potential.
 Wept Another (2024) is also set in war-time Karelia.
-Third installment in the series of stand-alone novels, When Light Disappears will be published in 2026.
-Mäki describes her writing about war as peace work.
-KARELIA SERIES RIGHTS SOLD: Swedish, Historiska Media French, Leduc (book #1) Ukrainian, Astrolabe (book #1)